Compare Insurance Quotes

 Amica is a direct-buy insurer, which means they quote and sell all of their products online and over the phone with no agent to act as a middleman.
 This generally means lower rates thanks to the elimination of agent commissions.
 They are also a mutual company, just as they started out, which means policyholders have a stock in the company itself and can earn cash back on some of the products Amica writes.
 That can be an added bonus that brings down the overall cost of insurance.

 Today, the company’s headquarters are located in Lincoln, RI, not far from where they began.
 They also have branches in a number of locations to serve the needs of customers across the country.

 Amica is focused on the big three branches of personal insurance: life, auto, and home.
-They don’t write commercial insurance directly, but have instead partnered with another company to offer small business insurance products.
+They do not write commercial insurance directly but have instead partnered with another company to offer small business insurance products.

 As a mutual company, Amica is able to offer dividend policies for auto, home, marine, and personal umbrella that pay back the customer.
 These policies are not available in all states.

 One of Amica’s original products, auto insurance, has been offered by the company for over 100 years.
 As a result, they have a well-developed auto insurance program that offers everything most drivers need without much in the way of gimmicks.